anthonylouismorton/Code-201/reading-notes/Read-03.md

 **numbering:**

 Index      Value

 0         Coyotes

 1         Ducks

 2         Kings

+- items can be added, updated, deleted, or read (crud) from an array

 ### Chapter 4: “Decisions and Loops” from switch statements on (pp.162-182)
+- Conditional statemets all for code to make a decision on what to do next depending on a condition
+- for, while, and do, are loops that check conditions and make a decision accordingly
+- Comparison operators are used in loops to compare two different outcomes:
+**===*** means strictly equal to
+**!==** means not equal to
+**<** means less than
+**<=** means less than or equal to
+- switch cases compare a value to multipe outcomes and allow the use of a default value if none of the outcomes explicity stated are met